RobSero/SEI-Game-Project/README.md

 ### ***Chase State***

-When in chase state, the ghosts try to catch pacman and each have their own logic to do this.
-The green ghost will constantly check where pacman is and target that cell so it is always chasing on pacman’s tail.
+When in chase state, the ghosts try to catch Pacman and each have their own logic to do this.
+The green ghost will constantly check where Pacman is and target that cell so it is always chasing on Pacman’s tail.

-***Red ghost*** - target is the green ghost’s position minus 5 squares so it slightly lags behind the green ghost so to can catch pacman if he tries to turn around and dodge the green ghost.
+***Red ghost*** - target is the green ghost’s position minus 5 squares so it slightly lags behind the green ghost so it can catch Pacman if he tries to turn around and dodge the green ghost.

-***Yellow Ghost*** - This attempts to predict the next move of pacman and uses this as the target to create a trapping effect where pacman is stuck between two ghosts.
+***Yellow Ghost*** - This attempts to predict the next move of Pacman and uses this as the target to create a trapping effect where Pacman is stuck between two ghosts.

-***Pink Ghost*** - This ghost lags behind pacman's location slightly to create a dense population of ghosts behind pacman to make it difficult to navigate backwards.
+***Pink Ghost*** - This ghost lags behind Pacman's location slightly to create a dense population of ghosts behind Pacman to make it difficult to navigate backwards.

 ![Getting Started](./assets/readMe_chaseState.png)

 ### ***Calculate The Best Route***

-After every move, the ghosts calculate the next cell to move to through the use of pythagorus theory.The ghosts calculate the direct distance from every cell around it to the target and the one with the shortest direct distance would be the next cell to move to.
+After every move, the ghosts calculate the next cell to move to through the use of pythagoras theory.The ghosts calculate the direct distance from every cell around it to the target and the one with the shortest direct distance would be the next cell to move to.
 The logic will block the previous cell position and any wall cells from being moved to.

 Firstly it is required to calculate the x and y value difference between the ghost’s surrounding cells and their target cell.
 This was done by using the offsetX and offsetY property which finds these values based on the window position.
 Once these values are known, it is known that the direct distance to the target can be found by doing a2 + b2 = c2.